 If You Have Children Together

 If you and your ex have a child or multiple children together, then texting is a good way to keep in contact.
+Asking should you text your ex is a logical, rational question for the good of the children.

 If You Want To Reconnect